 - Thunderbolt 3 which incorporates USB Type-C so you can take advantage of super fast data transfer to and from external drives and cameras (40Gbps).

 - Another benefit is the fact that there are a lot of different iMacs to choose from.
-With two screen sizes (21.5in or 27in), and processor speeds ranging from 2.3GHz to 4.2GHz, there really is something for everyone.
+With two screen sizes (21.5in or 27in), and processor speeds ranging from 2.3GHz to 3.7GHz and from dual- to 8-core, there really is something for everyone.

 We won't go into too much detail here about the different models on offer, but we do have an article that answers the question: Which is the best iMac?

-If you were to fully max out a standard 27in iMac you could spend almost £5,000/$5,300, but there is another iMac option that might appeal to those who need the ultimate Mac.
+If you were to fully max out a standard 27in iMac you could spend more than £5,000/$5,000, but there is another iMac option that might appeal to those who need the ultimate Mac.

-Apple said that it experienced so much interest from creative professionals in the iMac that it decided to create a iMac Pro (reviewed here) just for them: a brand-new category of iMac designed purely for the professional creative user.
+Apple said it experienced so much interest from creative professionals in the iMac that it decided to create an iMac Pro (reviewed here) just for them: a brand-new category of iMac designed purely for the professional creative user.

 The iMac Pro, which launched at the end of 2017, offers a default eight cores and build-to-order options up to 18 cores, based on Intel's Xeon W workstation-standard processors.
-It offers a Radeon Pro Vega GPU, up to 128GB ECC RAM, and up to 4TB SSD.
-We tested the 10-core spec with the full 128GB whack of RAM, and it absolutely destroyed every benchmark we tried, including a multicore Geekbench 4 score of almost 37,000.
+It offers a Radeon Pro Vega GPU, up to 256GB ECC RAM, and up to 4TB SSD.
+We tested the 10-core spec with 128GB of RAM (at the time this was the maximum), and it absolutely destroyed every benchmark we tried, including a multicore Geekbench 4 score of almost 37,000.
 (A well-specced 2017-vintage i7 iMac scored around 17,500 in the same test.)

 It really is in a different league to the standard iMacs.
 These Macs are designed for the kind of users who need to edit 8K RED video, H.264 4K footage, or 50 Megapixel RAW stills.
 It would even be overkill for gamers.
 Which is probably a good thing as it's likely to be a little beyond their price range, starting at just under £5k and stretching to slightly over £13k if you go for every possible upgrade.

-If you need a monster of a machine then the iMac Pro might be just what you are looking for.
-But there is still one option.
+If you need a monster of a machine then the iMac Pro might be just what you're looking for.
+But there is still one more option to consider.

 Until the iMac Pro arrived the Mac Pro was traditionally the most powerful Mac you could get for your money.
 Right now however, the Mac Pro is somewhat out of date.